djalbat/the-occam-user-manual/getting-started.md

 verify --follow peano-axioms
 ```

-There will be quite a lot of lines in this case because the verifier has to verify not just the `peano-axioms` project but all the projects it depends on.
+There will be several hundred lines of output in this case because the verifier has to verify not just the `peano-axioms` project but all the projects it depends on.
-To bring this chapter to a close, therefore, remove all but the `peano-axioms` project and open the dependencies as packages rather than projects.
+To bring this chapter to a close, therefore, remove all but the `peano-axioms` project and open its dependencies as packages rather than projects.
 Afterwards, when you verify the `peano-axioms` project the verifier will work much more quickly.